openfl/lime/README.md

 The **third** is a Haxe wrapper (under development), which exposes this functionality and helps abstract differences (such as HTML5 vs native builds)

 Lime is designed to power higher-level frameworks, in addition to exposing a sensible cross-platform API for "more direct" development.
-Most popularly, Lime is also used as the foundation for [OpenFL](https://github.com/openfl/openfl) which is an open-source, accelerated version of the Flash API, supporting all of the Lime targets as well as an HTML5 canvas implementations of the Flash API as well.
+Most popularly, Lime is also used as the foundation for [OpenFL](https://github.com/openfl/openfl) which is an open-source, accelerated version of the Flash API, supporting all of the Lime targets as well as an HTML5 canvas implementation of the API as well.

 License
 -------